SpNain/ESPN-Scrapper/README.md

 In this project I scrape an IPL data of a website named `ESPN`.

+The project uses npm packages `fs`, `cheerio`, and `request` to scrape data from the ESPN website.

+The `request` package is used to make HTTP requests to the ESPN website, while `cheerio` is used to parse and manipulate the HTML data that is returned.

+The `fs` package is used to write the scraped data to a file for storage or further processing.

 ## Working 📝

 - We provide a link of a match page of ESPN website.